mmgreiner/mmgreiner.github.io/content/post/entra-id-authentication.md

   root to: 'home#index'

   # Entra authentication routes
-  get '/auth/:provider', to: 'sessions#new'
+  get '/auth/:provider', to: 'sessions#new', as: "login"
   get '/auth/:provider/callback', to: 'sessions#create'
-  delete '/logout', to: 'sessions#destroy', as: 'logout' end
+  delete '/logout', to: 'sessions#destroy', as: "logout" end
 ```